 we are all part of the BETA program!!

+Great!
 So if I am traveling (without my S) I can be sure charging happens during the lowest rates which for us is between 6pm and noon and all weekend.
+Thank You!

 Ha! but seriously, apparently there is a subset of owners who signed up to get releases early as part of a beta program...i don't think its a wide release yet.
 I was told by a rep on OE if the release was public, something would popup on the 17" display indicating a firmware update is available...

 I'm not aware of being on the beta program, but would join if offered!
 I've noticed that sometimes I get a new version earlier than most and sometimes later.
 I suspect they deliberately roll it out iniitally slowly so that if there's a bug they can fix it before it goes to the masses.